Michigan Man Sentenced to 165 Years for Child Sex Tourism Offenses

 The case was investigated by HSI Miami, HSI Country Attaché Santo Domingo, Dominican Republic, and the HSI Santo Domingo Transnational Criminal Investigative Unit.
 Substantial assistance was provided by the U.S. Secret Service Miami field office; Haitian National Police Brigade for the Protection of Minors; Haitian Social Services; Ministry of the Interior for Haiti; Bureau of Diplomatic Security, Regional Security Office for the U.S. Embassy in Port-au-Prince; Consular Section of the U.S. Embassy in Port-au-Prince; London Metropolitan Police Service; FBI’s Washington, Boston and Miami Field Offices; ICE-HSI Attaché’s Offices in London and Cairo; U.S. Coast Guard; and U.S. Citizenship and Immigration Service in Port-au-Prince.

-The case was prosecuted by Assistant U.S. Attorney Maria K. Medetis of the Southern District of Florida and Trial Attorney Bonnie L. Kane of the Criminal Division’s Child Exploitation and Obscenity Section.
+The case was prosecuted by Trial Attorney Bonnie L. Kane of the Criminal Division’s Child Exploitation and Obscenity Section and Assistant U.S. Attorney Maria K. Medetis of the Southern District of Florida.